ekaraogullari/ekaraogullari/README.md

 ### Development
 - Programming Languages: Proficiency in Python, C#, Bash and PowerShell
-- Communication Protocols: Expertise in GSM, LoRa, Wireless, Bluetooth, MQTT, HTTP/HTTPS
+- Communication Protocols: Expertise in GSM, LoRa, Wi-Fi, Bluetooth, RFID, NFC
-- Sensor Integration: Comprehensive experience with integrating a wide range of sensors
+- Sensor Integration: Comprehensive experience with integrating a wide range of IoT and sensors
 - Microcontrollers and SBCs: Expertise in Arduino, Raspberry Pi, NodeMCU, HackRF and custom-designed gadgets for specific applications

 ### System Administration